The Krueger Group Corporate Offices

 Design features include:

-• A stone wall that is made up of stones that were salvaged from a foundation of a home that was built before 1900.
+• A stone feature wall made up of stones from a foundation of a home that was built before 1900.

-• A drafting table that was gifted to our founder by a mentor.
+• A drafting table gifted to our founder by one of his cherished mentors, architect Joseph Ceruti.

-• Exit devices and brass door hardware that were salvaged from the former Van Sweringen Suite in Cleveland’s Terminal Tower.
+• Exit devices and solid brass door hardware from the Van Sweringen Suite in the Terminal Tower.

-+ The Plain Dealer’s Cool Spaces features The Krueger Group’s office expansion.
++ The Plain Dealer’s Cool Spaces featured our office in their Sunday, August 9, 2015, print.

 TypeCommercial